FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/dds_instance_v3.html.markdown

 * `type` - (Required) Specifies the DB engine.
 Only DDS-Community is supported now.

 * `version` - (Required) Specifies the DB instance version.
-Only 3.4 is supported now.
+Only 3.4 and 4.0 are supported now.

 * `storage_engine` - (Optional) Specifies the storage engine of the DB instance.
 Only wiredTiger is supported now.